Eran Groumi

-Eran Cohen Groumi (ערן (כהן) גרומי; born June 5, 1970, in Jerusalem) is a male former backstroke and butterfly swimmer from Israel.
+Eran Cohen Groumi (ערן (כהן) גרומי; born June 5, 1970, in Jerusalem) is a male former backstroke and butterfly swimmer from Israel who set Israeli records in both strokes.

 His nephew is Israeli Olympic swimmer Gal Cohen Groumi.

 Swimming career

+In his early career, at 18 in May of 1989, at the Canada Cup at the Vancouver Aquatic Center, he took first place in the 100-metre backstroke with a time of 59.99.
+He would significantly reduce his time in later competition.

+Maccabiah Games

 Groumi competed for Israel at the 1989 Maccabiah Games, winning the 100 m and 200 m butterfly.

-Groumi who competed for Israel at the 1992 Summer Olympics in Barcelona, Spain.
+He set the Israeli record in the 200 m butterfly with his time of 2:04.8.

 At the 2017 Maccabiah Games, in the special 4x50m relay race between Israeli and American all-star teams, American Olympic champions Lenny Krayzelburg (four Olympic golds), Jason Lezak (four Olympic golds), and Anthony Ervin (three Olympic golds), with masters swimmer Alex Blavatnik, swam a time of 1:48.23 and defeated Israeli Olympians Groumi, Guy Barnea, Yoav Bruck, and Tal Stricker, who had a time of 1:51.25.

+1992 Olympics

+In the most publicized event of his career, Groumi competed for Israel at the 1992 Summer Olympics in Barcelona, Spain, in July.
+He placed 37th in the 200 backstroke with a time of 2:07.91 in Heat 2.
+He was scheduled but did not start the 200 IM.
+He also placed 28th in the 100 metre backstroke with a time of 57.67, and 20th in the 100 metre butterfly with a time of 55.18.
+He did not make the finals in any event.